 The 17-year coaching veteran in the NHL is currently in his second tenure with Montreal after taking over for Michel Therrien more than halfway through the 2016-17 season.
-He had spent the first three years of his coaching career with the Canadiens from 2003 to 2006.
+The 60-year-old had spent the first three years of his coaching career with the Canadiens from 2003 to 2006.
 Since taking over in the 2016-17 season, Julien has led the Canadiens to a 120-108-31 record in 259 regular season games coached, which included two playoff appearances in 2017 and this year.

 In the 2020 Stanley Cup Playoffs, Julien helped lead the Canadiens to a stunning upset win as the 12th-seed in the Qualification Round over the fifth-seeded Pittsburgh Penguins.
 Montreal is currently trailing in their quarterfinal series with the Flyers 1-0 after dropping Wednesday's Game 1 of the series, 2-1.